The Graham Cracker Pie Crust Recipe that never lets me down. It’s sweet, buttery, and sturdy with the perfect crumbs-to-butter ratio.

 Recipe Notes

-Note 2: Slightly overfill the measuring cups and level off the top with the back of a table knife for the perfect measurement.
+Note 2: Slightly overfill the measuring cup with crumbs, then level the top with the back of a knife.

-• Muffin tin crumb crust: Grease or line cavities of a miniature muffin tin.
-Add 1 tbsp of the prepared crust mixture into each cavity and press against the base and barely up the sides.
-Use the top of a milk bottle cap to firmly press the bottom.
-Chill the pan for 15–20 minutes, then bake at 350°F for 10 minutes.
-Fully cool before using an off-set spatula to carefully remove the shells.
+Mini Crusts (Muffin Tin): Grease or line a mini muffin tin.
+Add 1 tablespoon crust mixture to each cavity and press into the bottom and slightly up the sides.
+Use the top of a milk bottle cap to firmly press the base.
+Bake at 350°F for 10 minutes.
+Cool completely before removing with an offset spatula.

-Storage: Store the Graham Cracker Crust in an airtight container at room temperature for up to 2 days.
-For longer storage, keep it in the fridge for up to a week.
+Storage: Store the crust in an airtight container at room temperature for up to 2 days.
+For longer storage, refrigerate for up to 1 week.

 Nutrition